Skip to main content

 }

-// Jotai — no provider required (global store by default)
+// Jotai — no provider required, no string keys

 import { atom, useAtom, useAtomValue, useSetAtom } from 'jotai';

 // 1.
-No provider needed (works without it)
+No provider needed for default global store

 const [items] = useAtom(cartItemsAtom);